Managing Shin Splints from the start

-Shin Splints, sometimes referred to as medial tibial stress syndrome, is a condition that is mostly defined by the presentation of leg pain, tenderness, and inflammation along the inside, or medial, portion of large bone of the leg which we call the tibia.
+Shin Splints, sometimes referred to as medial tibial stress syndrome, is a condition that is mostly defined by the presentation of leg pain, tenderness, and inflammation along the inside, or medial, a portion of the large bone of the leg which we call the tibia.
 Sometimes this tibia is referred to as the shin bone, which is where the term shin splints comes from.
-While leg pain associated with shin splints can show up in any active population shin splints mostly effect runners, dancers, and military personnel.
+While leg pain associated with shin splints can show up in any active population shin splints mostly affect runners, dancers, and military personnel.

 How do I know I have them and what can I do about it?

-The main reason shin splints occur are increased demands on the muscles of the lower leg without proper recovery.
+The main reason shin splints occur is increased demands on the muscles of the lower leg without proper recovery.
 This forces tension along the covering of the bone, what we call the periosteum, and can begin to create calcium deposits that irritate and damage the soft tissue, causing intense leg pain.
 This irritation can lead to swelling and inflammation, causing the leg pain associated with Shin Splints.

 Leg pain symptoms that are similar to shin splints can occur after the tibia breaks, even if it is a minor break.
 This minor break is often referred to as a stress fracture and may not register as a break.
 If you have experienced either direct trauma to the bone or have dealt with the leg pain symptoms associated with shin splints over a long period of time, a diagnosis to rule out fracturing is recommended.